 On the other hand, the remuneration system of pbb Group implements all other regulatory requirements regarding remuneration, in particular those regarding the variable remuneration component.
-Of particular importance for pbb Group are the regulatory requirements regarding remuneration systems pursuant to the German Banking Act (KWG) and pursuant to the German Ordinance on Remuneration in Financial Institutions (InstitutsVergV; especially requirements on the variable remuneration of risk takers and senior managers), as well as - for the Management Board - those resulting from the German Stock Corporation Act (AktG) and the German Corporate Governance Code (DCGK).
-Moreover, provisions under contractual arrangements - as well as the remuneration principles of the SoFFin (as amended in 2012) - are observed.
-Compatibility of the remuneration system with the central regulatory requirements are regularly reviewed and approved by an independent external remuneration consultant, external lawyers and the auditor. pbb established dedicated processes to ensure that any future regulatory changes will be implemented in a timely manner.
-The above-mentioned InstitutsVergV was amended on 4 August 2017. pbb Group is currently evaluating what changes this will require to its remuneration system, and is taking appropriate steps.
+Of particular importance for pbb Group are the regulatory requirements regarding remuneration systems pursuant to the German Banking Act (KWG) and pursuant to the German Ordinance on Remuneration in Financial Institutions (Institutsvergütungsverordnung - "InstVergV"); especially requirements on the variable remuneration of risk takers and senior managers), as well as - for the Management Board - those resulting from the German Stock Corporation Act (AktG) and the German Corporate Governance Code (DCGK).
+Moreover, provisions under framework or contractual arrangements - as well as the remuneration principles of the SoFFin (as amended in 2012) - are observed.
+Compatibility of the remuneration system with the central regulatory requirements is regularly reviewed and approved by an independent external remuneration consultant, external lawyers, and the auditor. pbb established dedicated processes to ensure that any future regulatory changes will be implemented in a timely manner.
+The above-mentioned InstVergV was amended on 4 August 2017, with BaFin publishing an interpretative guidance on 15 February 2018.
+In 2018, pbb Group evaluated what changes this required to its remuneration system and is currently taking appropriate steps.